 Circular CSSF 07/280 also details buy-back and stabilisation activities falling under the safe harbour exemptions as laid down by the Stabilisation Regulation.
-In particular, it specifies that within one week of the end of the stabilisation period, the following information must be adequately disclosed to the public by issuers, offerors, or entities undertaking the stabilisation: whether or not stabilisation was undertaken; the date at which stabilisation started; the date at which stabilisation was carried out, for each of the dates during which stabilisation transactions were carried out.
+In particular, it specifies that within one week of the end of the stabilisation period, the following information must be adequately disclosed to the public by issuers, offerors, or entities undertaking the stabilisation: whether or not stabilisation was undertaken; the date at which stabilisation started; the date at which stabilisation last occurred; and the price range within which stabilisation was carried out, for each of the dates during which stabilisation transactions were carried out.